EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 #### rand() to random()

-This is more-or-less a simple function rename, as the equivalent functionality for returning a random float between 0.0 <= x <= 1.0 exists in PostgreSQL and MySQL, it's just what the function name itself is.
-The other difference is that MySQL supports a scale argument so the random number for rand(*N*) will be returned between 0.0 <= x <= N, whereas you'd have to scale the result in PostgreSQL yourself, via random() * N.
+This is more-or-less a simple function rename, as the equivalent functionality for returning a random float between 0.0 <= x <= 1.0 exists in PostgreSQL and MySQL, it’s just what the function name itself is.
+The other difference is that MySQL supports a scale argument so the random number for rand(*N*) will be returned between 0.0 <= x <= N, whereas you’d have to scale the result in PostgreSQL yourself, via random() * N.

 #### IF() to CASE WHEN ELSE